-Many victims of car accidents often ask: What kind of injuries occur the most often in a rear end collision?
-There are numerous kinds of injuries you get from a rear end collision, most common among them being whiplash, concussion, disfigurement, and broken bones.
-Rear-end collisions ordinarily occur when an unfocused motorist runs their vehicle into the back of another.
+Victims of car accidents often ask: What kind of injuries occur most often in a rear-end collision?
+You could suffer numerous injuries in a rear-end collision.
+Some of the most common are whiplash, concussion, facial disfigurement, and broken bones.
+Rear-end collisions occur when an unfocused motorist runs their vehicle into the back of another vehicle.

-According to the Washington Post, approximately 1.7 million rear-end collisions occur on US roads every year.
-If you have been involved in this kind of car accident, you can learn more about the injuries you can sustain.
-This way, you can determine whether you are in a position to file a claim for damages.
+According to the Washington Post, approximately 1.7 million rear-end collisions occur on US roads each year.
+If you have been in a rear-ended collision car accident, learn more about the injuries you can sustain.
+Understanding the types of rear-end collision injuries can help you establish grounds to file an insurance claim or personal injury lawsuit against the at-fault driver.

-The Kind of Injuries You Get from a Rear End Collision
+Common Injuries You Could Suffer in a Rear End Collision

 For a free legal consultation, call 800-537-8185